-In addition to the entrance exams, each student must successfully pass an Online Assessment with a score of 60% or higher.
+All degree, and diploma-seeking Applicants (except Nursing students), will be required to take the Beal University Online Assessment.
+Each student must successfully pass an Online Assessment with a score of 60% or higher.
 This is designed to help the school and student understand if they are able to successfully take courses in an online/digital environment.
 While not all programs at the school are offered online, the student will be required to access and understand the school's Learning Management System (LMS).
 There are no exemptions for the Online Assessment Test.